J. B. Martin: Career

-When Martin briefly returned to Memphis in 1943 to attend a game at the Martin Stadium (which he had helped to build), police arrested him, put him in a holding cell, and ordered to leave Memphis.
+When Martin briefly returned to Memphis in 1943 to attend a game at the Martin Stadium (which he had helped to renovate and expand), police arrested him, put him in a holding cell, and ordered to leave Memphis.
 After that incident, Martin personally appealed for help from the Department of Justice.
 He was turned down.
 Meanwhile, Martin and Robert Church Jr. successfully urged labor leader A. Philip Randolph to come to Memphis to speak out against Crump's suppression of free speech.
 Crump's subordinates responded by denying Randolph speaking venues by intimidating local black leaders into withdrawing invitations and shunning him.
 When Randolph urged Eleanor Roosevelt, who had friendly political ties with Crump, to do something to counter Crump's "fascist" denial of free speech, she refused.
 Her reply on December 18, 1943 to Randolph read in full: "I referred your letter to a friend of mine when I received it and I am sorry it has not been answered before.
 I was advised not to do anything, as it might do more harm than good."

 Martin settled permanently in Chicago where he remained active in Republican politics.
 After an unsuccessful run for Cook County commissioner a year later, he won election in 1946 as a Republican to become the first African American trustee of the Sanitary District Board.

 Martin appointed Ted "Double Duty" Radcliffe as manager of the Chicago American Giants in 1950.
 He was concerned about Black players joining major league teams so he instructed Radcliffe to sign white players.
 Radcliffe recruited at least five young White players (Lou Chirban, Lou Clarizio, and others).
 The team disbanded in 1952.